TKMM-Team/Tkmm-Wiki/wwwroot/downloads/app-image/index.md

 Open a terminal next to the `Tkmm.AppImage` and run `chmod +x ./Tkmm.AppImage` to ensure the file can be executed.

-Them, simple run the AppImage file from anywhere and enjoy!
+Then, simply run the AppImage file from anywhere and enjoy!